D3fau4/singularite/README.md

    - libnx
    - SDL2
    - for other dependencies of included submodules, check their respective pages.
-2) Clone this repo: `git clone --recursive https://github.com/RShadowhand/singularite.git`
+2) Clone this repo: `git clone --recursive https://github.com/D3fau4/Vortex.git`
 3) Run `make` or `make release`

 ## Notes:
 - It may not be possible to build NX-Shell right now.
 For more info, visit NX-Shell repo, or contact joel16.
-  - For this reason, Singularité downloads NX-Shell at latest release for the time being.
+  - For this reason, Vortex downloads NX-Shell at latest release for the time being.
   - As soon as it's possible to compile it without special requirements, makefile will be updated.
 - Tinfoil is added as prebuilt, as it's not actively being developed, and the history of it is rather hazy.
-- Instead of `hekate_ctcaer_4.9.1.bin`, you can push `fusee-primary.bin` for Atmosphere 0.8.2.
+- Instead of `hekate_ctcaer_5.0.1.bin`, you can push `fusee-primary.bin` for Atmosphere 0.9.2.
   - You can find it in `_dist/bootloader/payloads` folder.

 ## Credits